TheEngineRoom-UniGe/OWLOOP/README.md

     - [Construct](https://github.com/EmaroLab/owloop/wiki/3.-Example:-Constructing-a-Descriptor) a descriptor.

-    - [Add](https://github.com/EmaroLab/owloop/wiki/4.-Example:-Adding-Axioms-to-an-Ontology) axioms to an ontology.
+    - [Add](https://github.com/EmaroLab/owloop/wiki/4.-Example:-Adding-Axioms-to-an-Ontology) axioms to an ontology by using descriptors.

     - [Infer](https://github.com/EmaroLab/owloop/wiki/5.-Example:-Inferring-Axioms-from-an-Ontology) some knowledge
-    (i.e., axioms) from the axioms already present within an ontology.
+    (i.e., axioms) from the axioms already present within an ontology by using descriptors.
     This example also highlights the use of the `build()` method.

     - [Remove](https://github.com/EmaroLab/owloop/wiki/6.-Example:-Removing-Axioms-from-an-Ontology) axioms from an
-    ontology.
+    ontology by using descriptors.

 ## 5. Dependencies